Christywu16/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

+Please see video.

+No. The user shouldn't tell the zipper is anti-theft or else the theft will break the zipper or try another way to steal.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/QT9yOd82190/0.jpg)](https://youtube.com/shorts/QT9yOd82190)